SandorTeleki/dom_inspector_bot/README.md

 -----

 ## Plans:
-- Prepare for the release of Dominions 6 (will need to wait for an update to larzm42's dominspector first probably)
+- Prepare for the release of Dominions 6 (will need to wait for an update to larzm42's dominspector and dom6api first)

 ## Currently working on:
 - Multiple mentor note slots.